Part of the “Improving information ROI” series

 The case for centralized information management

 Allowing individual business units to have control over their own data procurement budgets sounds equitable enough.
-Teams get the specialized content they need to support their work without the bureaucratic hassle of going through a centralized body which may not understand why they need it.
+Teams get the specialized content they need to support their work without the bureaucratic hassle of going through a centralized body that may not understand why they need it.

 But a lack of unitary oversight has its pitfalls, like not knowing how much money your organization is spending.
 Or what it’s being spent on.
 Or why.